 At the essence of parents’ concern about nutrition at childcare is always “Did my child have enough to eat today?” because feeding is an action/expression of love and care for our kids.
 Parents want to know that their child “ate enough”, so carers and educators begin to focus on this too.

-However, the best indicator of eating “enough” is steady and predictable growth.
-And that’s essentially what parents all want – for children to grow well and be healthy and happy.
-Volumes eaten at any given meal are not good indicators.
+The best indicator of eating “enough” is steady and predictable growth.
+Parents simply want children to grow well and be healthy and happy.
+Volumes eaten at any given meal are not good indicators of good “growth”.
+It can be helpful for parents and educators to check growth first.
+This can be the most reassuring thing of all.

 Children also tend to have best and worst times of the day for eating.
 Get curious about this with parents so you can optimise the best times and relax a little at the worst.
 Can you guess the meal that is hands-down the worst for Under 5’s?